-The information that is communicated by you and recorded by the Health Practitioner attending you will be collected by The BFC for the primary purpose of providing you with treatment.
+The information that is communicated by you and recorded by the Health Practitioner attending you will be collected by The Bright Family Clinic (BFC) for the primary purpose of providing you with treatment.
 Your information may be used by The BFC to contact you for research or to evaluate by way of an audit, the service and or medical treatment that you have received.
 Any information that you provide for an audit or research purpose will not identify you in any way.

 Request & Disclosure of information

 During your initial consultation with us, permission will be gained for The BFC to:

 Pass on and to seek medical information from any medical practitioner, who has referred, treated or will treat me as long as the exchange of information is necessary for my medical treatment.

 Request &/or provide details of test results from &/or to imaging centres, pathology labs, doctors and allied health providers involved in my care.

 Share information amongst other BFC associates, so that my (or my dependants) care can be holistically managed.